 Automatied Analysis of Flow Cytometry Datasets with Mixture Models

-With great thanks to my colleagues and collaborators (much obliged to my mentor Professor Andrey Rzhetsky), we have recently published a trailblazing study on the association between environmental pollution and psychiatric disorders in the United States and Denmark.
-We did advance computational investigation to study the complex interactions of environmental factors that are predictive of neuropsychiatric conditions.
+Thanks to my colleagues and collaborators (much obliged to my mentor Professor Andrey Rzhetsky), we recently published a trailblazing study on the association between environmental pollution and psychiatric disorders in the United States and Denmark.
+We did a computational investigation to study the complex interactions of environmental risk factors that are predictive of neuropsychiatric conditions.